 Much like twins separated at birth, prenuptial and postnuptial agreements share similarities but are not identical.
 Understanding the difference can help you decide which suits your circumstances better.

 Both these agreements lay down rules for property division and alimony in the event of divorce.
-However, a prenuptial agreement is signed before marriage, while a postnuptial agreement is signed after exchanging the vows.
-Each has unique considerations and implications, which must be thoroughly understood before taking the plunge.
+However, you sign a prenuptial agreement before marriage and a postnuptial agreement after exchanging vows.
+Each carries unique considerations and implications, and understanding these thoroughly is essential before making a commitment.

 Demystifying Common Misconceptions about Prenuptial Agreements